diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

-This TOML file contains information for each project, such as a unique identifier, information for downloading the source code, and some metadata such as number of GitHub stars or download count.
+This TOML file contains information for each project, such as a unique identifier, information for downloading the source code, and some metadata, such as the number of GitHub stars or the download count.
-In case of @pypi projects, the source information contains the package name, the version, an archive name, and a direct download URL for the respective archive.
+In the case of @pypi projects, the source information contains the package name, the version, an archive name, and a direct download URL for the respective archive.
-On the other hand, for GitHub projects, the owner and repository name are stored, along with a commit revision hash to use.
+On the other hand, for GitHub projects, the owner, and repository name are stored, along with a commit revision hash to use.

 To facilitate this, some Python scripts have been developed to automatically